php-dev-br/laravel-doc-pt-br/errors.md

         InvalidOrderException::class,
     ];

+> **Note**
-Internally, Laravel already ignores some types of errors for you, such as exceptions resulting from 404 HTTP errors or 419 HTTP responses generated by invalid CSRF tokens.
-If you would like to instruct Laravel to stop ignoring a given type of exception, you may invoke the `stopIgnoring` method within your exception handler's `register` method:
+> Behind the scenes, Laravel already ignores some types of errors for you, such
+> as exceptions resulting from 404 HTTP "not found" errors or 419 HTTP responses

-    use Symfony\Component\HttpKernel\Exception\HttpException;

-    /**
-     * Register the exception handling callbacks for the application.
-     */
-    public function register(): void
-    {
-        $this->stopIgnoring(HttpException::class);

-        // ...
-    }
+> generated by invalid CSRF tokens.

 <a name="rendering-exceptions"></a>